 For items that you often use, leave the bins open.
 Only close up containers for things you don’t use regularly.
 This will make it easier to access those everyday items.

-If you’re looking for professional help with an overflowing garage, call Bridges at 480-297-7355, or contact us for a free consultation.
+If you’re looking for professional help with an overflowing garage, call professional organizer, Bridges, at 480-297-7355, or contact us for a free consultation.